Byont-Ventures/hackathon/backend/README.md

 2. The metadata files are in the [json](./metadata/JSON/) folder.
 Every `.json` file shows that we have not appropriately set the `description` and `image` fields.
 Usually, you can do this with a script, but since we have five files, we can do it manually.
 Go ahead and update the `image` fields in every file to the corresponding IPFS URIs.
 You could also change the description if you'd like.
 3. At this point, verifying that the images match the metadata attributes is a good idea.

-> **Tip:** Make sure everything is clear on the attributes.
+> **Note:** Make sure everything is clear on the attributes.
 For example, let's take the trait type `Background`.
 In every metadata file, this has the value `Black`.
 But in the images, one might argue that the background is actually `Purple`.
 It is a good idea to communicate with your artist what the intention was here and if this is correct.
 Perhaps it was the black shading around the eyes?
 The artist will often supply you with the layers, though, and you will have to generate the NFT images first so that you can verify them for yourself.

 ### Upload metadata